lammps/lammps/doc/src/Howto_granular_surfaces.rst

 Atom styles for granular surfaces
 """""""""""""""""""""""""""""""""

-For all 3 three was of defining *local* surfaces, the triangles/lines are stored internally in LAMMPS as triangle-style or line-style particles.
+For all three ways of defining *local* surfaces, the triangles/lines are stored internally in LAMMPS as triangle-style or line-style particles.
 This means you must use a hybrid atom style which includes one of these two sub-styles (for 3d or 2d):